 Replacement options considered depend on the long-range CBS plans for the site.
-Due to the proximity of the existing CBS Cold Storage Building, demolition and in-kind replacement of the existing bulkhead is not feasible.
-One option was to remove the bulkhead wall entirely, but this was quickly ruled out due to the importance of the seawall to the community.
+Due to the proximity of the existing CBS Cold Storage Building, demolition and in-kind replacement of the

 This project proposes to construct a new, similar bulkhead design located slightly seaward of the existing bulkhead, utilizing grouted anchor rods drilled through the existing fill material and into the underlying bedrock (See Figure 4).
 Though relatively small, the revised pier head alignment would require coordination with adjacent property owners to resolve any potential navigational issues.
 The rough order of magnitude estimate provides for an upgraded facility with superior materials and improved cathodic protection systems.